RicoJia/ricojia.github.io/_posts/2026/2026-03-15-aruco-detection.markdown

 correct corner ordering
 ```

-That corner ordering is important for pose.
-The clever thing here is because after the contour is found, the marker is already perspective-warped into a square.
-So it's sufficient to try 4 rotates to find the best matching contour
+The clever thing here is depite hamming distance is not rotation invariant, because after the contour is found, the marker is already perspective-warped into a square.
+So it's sufficient to try 4 rotates to find the best matching marker orientation.
+And therefore, **Corner ordering is important for pose estimation**

 ## Identify Marker ID Using Dictionary matching with Hamming distance